 Notes.
 Regressions also control for log unemployment rate, a quadratic time trend, a gender dummy, age and its square, three education dummies, a cubic trend in the number of years since the last job was observed, a dummy for married, the number of children in the household, the log of unemployment benefits, three dummies for levels of capital income, three dummies for housing tenure and eleven region dummies.
-The instruments used for last observed wage is the predicted industry wage (4-digit) in the previous job. (a) denotes Sanderson and Windmeijer (2016) first-stage F-statistic.
+The instruments used for last observed wage is the predicted industry wage (4-digit) in the previous job.
 Standard errors are clustered at the year level.
 Source: BHPS, 1991-2009.